James K. Knowles Lectures

 and Caltech Solid Mechanics Symposium

-135 Gates•Thomas, Jim & Sandy Hall Auditorium
+135 Gates•Thomas, Jim & Sandy Hall Auditorium (Lecture)

 The Lectures and Symposium are in memory of James K. Knowles, William J. Keenan, Jr. Professor of Applied Mechanics, Emeritus, who passed away on November 1, 2009.
 He is well known for his research contributions to the theory of nonlinear elasticity and the mathematical theories of materials and structures.
 Dr. Knowles inspired and influenced generations of students and scholars and authored over one hundred journal publications, as well as a textbook for graduate students entitled Linear Vector Spaces and Cartesian Tensors (Oxford University Press).

 The Lectures and Symposium will be held annually and are made possible by the Division of Engineering and Applied Science and the support of family, friends and colleagues through donations to the James K. Knowles Memorial Fund.